The Ultimate, Step-by-Step Guide to Building Your Business by Guest Blogging

-Step 2: Write ten amazing (yes, AMAZING) articles related to your industry, then publish them on your website.
+Step 2: Write ten high-quality, in-depth, totally amazing (yes, AMAZING) articles related to your industry, then publish them on your website.
 I recommend publishing them as blog posts rather than static pages.
 Writing anything less than amazing articles won’t help you, and may actually hurt you; your goal here is to impress editors of large websites, so show them what sort of value you’re capable of providing.

 Great content has the following elements:

 - Subheaders to segment the article, making it easier to read